NervanaSystems/ngraph/doc/sphinx/source/backend-support/cpp-api.rst

    The execution interface for nGraph

-The nGraph execution API for ``Executable`` objects is a simple, five-method interface; each backend implements the following five functions.
+The nGraph execution API for ``Executable`` objects is a simple, five-method interface; each backend implements the following five functions:

-* The ``create_tensor()`` method allows the bridge to create tensor objects in host memory or an accelerator’s memory.
+* The ``create_tensor()`` method allows the bridge to create tensor objects in host memory or an accelerator's memory.
 * The ``write()`` and ``read()`` methods are used to transfer raw data into and out of tensors that reside in off-host memory.
 * The ``compile()`` method instructs the backend to prepare an nGraph function